JamesHusband/Diabeetus/README.md

 - **Progress Tracking**
   - Weekly or monthly glucose trends displayed in graphs to show stability over time.

-This MVP provides a streamlined experience, allowing users to track their glucose levels and establish a daily routine, while creating the foundational structure for future AI-driven insights and pattern recognition.
+This MVP provides a streamlined experience, allowing users to track their glucose levels and establish a daily routine while creating the foundational structure for future AI-driven insights and pattern recognition.